ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/README.md

 - [Arno Claes](https://www.linkedin.com/in/arno-claes-948994133/)
 - [Dana de Leeuw](https://www.linkedin.com/in/dana-de-leeuw/)
 - [Erine de Leeuw](https://www.linkedin.com/in/erine-de-leeuw-89a446b6/)
+This readme will explain first the main algorithms and their inputs/outputs.
+Next the side-calculations, such as bias, are introduced.

 ## The main algorithm
 The way from raw data to the final recommendations need multiple data-cleaning, preprocessing, calculation and post-processing steps.